 It was a ring.

 Tentatively, she reached into the palm of his hand and picked it up.
 It looked like a real round-cut diamond set in silver.

 She didn’t know what to say.
 Other than her necklace, she didn’t own any expensive jewelry.
-Of course she realized it was mainly a prop, an engagement ring to flash to the leasing officer, but she didn’t care.
+Of course, she realized it was mainly a prop, an engagement ring to flash to the leasing agent, but she didn’t care.
 It was gorgeous.
-Slipping it onto her left ring finger, she took Levi’s hand and they started to walk over to the office.
+Slipping it onto her left ring finger, she took Levi’s hand, and they started to walk over to the office.
 His hand was soft and warm, and she let herself get sucked into the scripted fantasy, unaware that she was actually blushing.

 On the way over, she spotted one of her neighbors ogling Levi.
 Turning to face the woman, she smiled brightly and waved.

 “Friend?”
 Levi asked calmly while perfectly keeping up the romantic facade.